 Provides a simple overview of what can be done with the ledger

-By pushing risks into the protocol layer, Radix provides developers with less scope for making grievous errors, because much of the core functionality is built-in at the protocol level.
+By pushing risks into the protocol layer, Radix provides developers with less scope for making grievous errors, because much of the core functionality is built-in at the protocol-level.
 For example, creating a token on Radix requires one line of code – an API call to mint a Token with the necessary parameters.

-By removing the need of duplicate code for common functionality, we reduce the chances of introducing new errors and bugs.
+By removing the need for duplicate code for common functionality, we reduce the chances of introducing new errors and bugs.
 By giving developers direct API access to a specialized set of audited, tested and secure on-chain features we improve the security.
 This reduces development time and allows teams to get to market quicker at a reduced cost.

 Constraints also improve scalability, by eliminating the impact of on-chain smart contracts being executed by all nodes on the network.

 As opposed to the comprehensive range of options allowed by smart contracts, constraints boil down choices to ‘Valid’ or ‘Non-Valid’, which provides state sharding as before/after states are explicit.
-A state is divided into smaller pieces that can be validated without requiring all other states, since these changes are explicit.
-Yet, constraints mean that all that needs to be recorded is the state change (i.e., the transaction) because options were previously reduced to either valid or non-valid – so if there is a transaction, we know it was valid.
+A state is divided into smaller pieces that can be validated without requiring all other states since these changes are explicit.
+Yet, constraints mean that all that needs to be recorded in the state change (i.e., the transaction) because options were previously reduced to either valid or non-valid – so if there is a transaction, we know it was valid.

 Furthermore, constraints provide for lighter code size and ultimately a faster ledger.

 With declarative programming, developers can program valid state transitions rather than state management.
 This limits state change possibilities by valid options and prevents unknown or unexpected state changes.